Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 Specify task name.

 ### Sync type
-The sync method is selected from mirror, copy, move, archive.
-Sync is done from master to target in one direction.
+Select a method from Mirror, Copy, Move and Archive. <span style="color: red;"><u>Synchronization is done in one direction, from the source folder to the destination folder.</u></span>
 - Mirror
   Make a differential copy (**<u>*1</u>**) of directories and files on the source side to the destination side, and delete files and directories on the destination side that do not exist on the source side after the copy is completed.

 - Move

   Make a differential copy of the source side directory and file to the destination side, and delete the source side file copied to the destination side.
 However, the file with the same name as the source and the destination but with the same file size and modification date is not copied and the file on the source side is deleted.

 - Copy
 Make a differential copy of the files contained in the source directory to the destination side.